Borealiscodes/uma-universal/README.md

 # **README.md**
 ### *UMA‑Universal · A Clean, Accessible, Movement‑First Meta‑Architecture*

-UMA‑Universal is a constitutional, non‑coercive meta‑architecture designed for clarity, accessibility, and stable organization of thought.
-It provides a way to structure complex systems without forcing hierarchy, origin, pursuit, or duality.
+UMA‑Universal is a constitutional, non‑coercive meta‑architecture designed to help people organize complex ideas without forcing hierarchy, origin, pursuit, or duality.
+It is built for clarity, accessibility, and stable organization of thought — especially for ND thinkers who benefit from gentle, predictable structures.

 The architecture is **movement‑first**.
 This means:

-- flow matters more than recursion
+- flow defines structure
-- transitions matter more than symbols
+- transitions define relationships
-- clarity matters more than cleverness
-- accessibility matters more than density

-This keeps the system usable for real humans — especially ND thinkers — without collapsing into recursive or symbolic attractors.
+- alignment defines stability
+- movement defines meaning

+Recursive or symbolic grammars do **not** define global behavior.
+They exist only as optional, contained subsystems.

 ---